Blue-lined octopus

-The blue-lined octopus (Hapalochlaena fasciata) is one of four species of highly venomous blue-ringed octopuses.
+The blue-lined octopus (Hapalochlaena fasciata) is one of four species of extremely venomous blue-ringed octopuses.
 It can be found in Pacific Ocean waters that stretch from Australia to Japan.
 It is most commonly found around intertidal rocky shores and coastal waters to a depth of 15 metres (49 ft) between southern Queensland and southern New South Wales.
 It is relatively small, with a mantle up to 45 millimetres (1.8 in) in length.
 In its relaxed state, it is a mottled yellow-brown with dark blue or black streaks covering the whole body apart from the underside of its arms, but its vibrant blue markings appear as a warning to predators when it feels threatened.
 Along with its other closely related species, the blue-lined octopus is regarded as one of the most dangerous animals in the sea, and its venom can be fatal to humans.
+This benthic octopus is one of four members of the genus Hapalochlaena, with the other species being the greater blue-ringed octopus (Hapalochlaena lunulata), southern blue-ringed octopus (Hapalochlaena maculosa), and the blue-ringed octopus (Hapalochlaena nierstraszi).
+The blue-lined octopus is the only species of the four to display lined iridescent blue marking, as opposed to circular iridescent blue marking that the three other species tend to exhibit.

 Behavior

 Blue-lined octopuses tend to swim around shallow areas of coral reefs and tide pools.
 They often hide in crevices of reefs, empty seashells, and other ocean resources they can find to conceal their identity.
-They are diurnal creatures, hunting crabs and small fish during the day.
+Blue-lined octopuses are known to be nocturnal hunters, while other species in the genus such as the greater blue-ringed octopus (H. Lunulata) is known to be diurnal hunter.
+Prey for blue-lined octopuses mostly consists of crustaceans and stomatopods, however in captivity they have been recorded to eat live fish, suggesting they do in the wild as well.
 They do not use their venom (known as tetrodotoxin) to kill their prey, but instead trap it inside their arms and pierce them with its parrot-like beak.

+Features

+The blue-lined octopus is about the size of a golf ball, having a mantle length of 45mm, it is the smallest out of the four species that make up the genus.
+While at rest blue-lined octopus are highly camouflaged, due to the presence of chromatophores under the skin they can rapidly change body coloration, using aposematic signals to display bright blue lines to predators.
+When it is resting, Its passive colors range from a light grey to beige.
+The visceral hump in blue-lined octopus is regularly pointed.
+When looking at blue-lined octopus they portray sexual dimorphism, along with this females tend to weigh more than males.